Nishatou/NIM/README.md

 # NIM

-**Description:** The program stimulate game [NIM](https://en.wikipedia.org/wiki/Nim#cite_note-3) between two people in this case will be a player and computer the last one who picked the last marble is the loser in the game.
+**Language ysed:** C

-In this version will be played 3 piles of marbles (each pile has its own starting count from 10 to 100).
-Starting with between 10 and 100 marbles.
-Two players take turns removing marbles from the pile, and whichever player takes the last marble loses.
+**Description:** The program stimulate game [NIM](https://en.wikipedia.org/wiki/Nim#cite_note-3) Developed a NIM gameplay between the user vs the computer.
+Both players take turns selecting a number of marbles from the pile with the maximum set to half of the pile.
+The game will end when one player is left with picking the one remaining marble.
+There will be three rounds, with whoever wins two rounds as the final winner.

 Note : Each player must take at least one marble and at most half of the marbles.